Inpatient Residential Rehab Programs for Parent, Child and Family

-Julie has two kids – a five-year-old and a two-year-old.
+Julie, a single mother, has two kids – a five-year-old child and a two-year-old child.
 She also has a substance abuse problem.
 What she doesn’t have is someone to care for her kids if she goes to rehab.

 Julie wants to get help.
 She wants to get clean and be a better mom to her kids.
 But how?
 Who will take her kindergartner to school?
 Who will feed her children breakfast?
 Who will take care of their 24/7 needs?

 Rehab Treatment Programs for Single Mothers or Fathers

 There’s good news for those in Julie’s shoes.
 A solution is available: residential family drug treatment.
 At these facilities, kids are allowed to live at the treatment center with their parents.

 Here’s how most of these facilities work and what they have to offer single parents:

 - Family Environment: Residential family drug treatment is a longer-term program that allows parents to bring their children with them to the facility.
 It offers an environment that treats substance abuse and teaches parenting skills, all while keeping the parent and children together.
 Depending on the program, families can receive help for up to 20 months.